puchkova/maze/README.md

   [".", ".", "."]
 ]

-5. Now you can see the minimum number of steps to go throught the maze in the response body
+4. Now you can see the minimum number of steps to go throught the maze in the response body

+5. Run the `npm install` command to download devDependencies

 6. Run the `npm test` command to run the automated tests

-7. Run the `docker run -it -p 8080:3000 maze-docker` command to run the application in docker container

-8. Your server is now available at http://localhost:8080/maze